Ultimate Shed Flooring Ideas - 11 Options

 Are you going to be using it for the storage of tools?

 Will you need storage space for something heavy such as a lawnmower?
-In which case, you need a strong, non-slippery surface.

 If your children use it as a playroom, flooring that’s easy to keep clean is the preferred choice.
 Decide exactly what the intended use for your shed is before deciding on the flooring.